AuroraLilly/lmg/guides/Heals.md

 Heal 100% (? - may have changed) and take (5-6s ~ unknown) to use.

 ## Shield Specific Items
 As with health items there are three specific shield items.
-These are Minor Mechanics Kits (Prefix to patch kit unknown), Mechanics Kits, and Advanced Mechanics Kits.
+These are Minor Mechanics Kits (Prefix to patch kit unknown), Mechanics Kits, and Advanced Mechanics Kits. <br />
 ![sheild-items.png](/assets/sheild-items.png)
 ### Minor Patch Kits
 Heal 1 (?) bar of shield.
 Take (0.5 - 1s to use)